 Dr. Phoebe attended Michigan State University for both undergraduate and veterinary school.
 She found her true passion in small animal medicine during her final year of clinical rotations with a special interest in behavior, and internal medicine.
 Before joining the team at BCAH, she practiced at a small animal hospital in North Muskegon.
 Dr. Phoebe is committed to helping your pet live a long, healthy, happy life and is excited to meet you and your four-legged companion!

-Renee recently joined our administrative team in March of this year as the Practice Manager at BCAH.
+Renee joined our administrative team in March 2019 as the Practice Manager at BCAH.
 She grew up on the east side of Michigan in Port Huron, but has quickly fallen in love with Grand Rapids where she now lives with her rescue mutt Salem.

 Her bond with animals began at age six when her parents took her to a small animal pet store and said she could pick out anything she wanted- she picked a rat!
 From there came more rats and eventually her first dog, a beagle named Spud.